aerobatic/grunt-aerobatic/README.md

 ####Command Options
 **--open** - Launch a browser to the simulator URL.
 Useful the first time you run `grunt sim`, after that you may choose to simply refresh the

+**--release** - Run the simulator in release mode to test the built minified assets locally before deploying.

 #### Watch and Reload
 One of the powerful workflows grunt enables is watching your filesystem for